 3: User Attributes

-You can create and assign a user attribute(s) to users (members) or Teams.
-You can use this functionality in a dataset to enforce row-level security using the function CurrentUserAttributeText in a formula.
+You can create and assign user attribute(s) to users (members) or Teams.
+You can use this functionality in a data model to enforce row-level security using the function CurrentUserAttributeText in a formula.
 User Attributes are custom names that you create.

 4: Custom SQL

-If your dataset is derived from a custom SQL query, you may uses any of the first three methods as criteria in a where clause.
+If your data model is derived from a custom SQL query, you may use any of the first three methods as criteria in a where clause.

 It is also possible to apply data security at the warehouse level, but that is not in the scope of this QuickStart.

-We will first create a new Dataset using Sigma's sample data, and add a few columns that we will use to evaluate the different methods of RLS.
+We will first create a new Data model using Sigma's sample data, and add a few columns that we will use to evaluate the different methods of RLS.

 Log into Sigma as Administrator